-Ving Tsun Kung Fu (pronounced wing chun) is an ancient Chinese martial art that was designed in times of war as an effective military technology.
+Ving Tsun Kung Fu (pronounced Wing Chun) is a southern Chinese martial art that was designed in times of war as an effective military technology.
 We practice it in modern times to defend ourselves in the streets, as well as explore our own economy of motion, and to develop deeper relaxation.
-The main principles of the system are centerline, efficiency, and relaxation.
+The main principles of the system are; centerline, efficiency, and relaxation.
 To achieve optimal execution of these principles, we practice forms and two person drills.

 - Efficiency: both of movement and training time so that Ving Tsun fighting skill can be realized quickly.

 - Relaxation: of the body and mind, trained deeply enough to be maintained while facing attacks.

 - Centerline: intent and action focused on the shortest path to victory.

 - The classical exercises of chinese kung fu, perfected by generations of masters since antiquity.
 Learned in class, practiced individually, they develop the stance, posture, techniques, and power dynamics of the fighting art.

 - The Ving Tsun system has a carefully constructed set of collaborative hands-on exercises in which students are partnered to practice specific techniques with varying intensity and levels of resistance.
 The drills enable students to condition the body and develop effective Ving Tsun reflexes, with minimal risk of injury.